This guide provides details of the range of support we offer to students, staff and visitors with disabilities.

 Please contact Kay Day to discuss this.

-The group viewing room is accessible although the door is narrower.
+The group viewing room is accessible.
 If you are a wheelchair user we will remove some of the chairs from the room to make it easier to manoeuvre.

-These facilities are often booked up quickly so you may wish to book a room or terminal in advance at the Library counter (or by e-mail/phone).
-Let us know when you make the booking if you have any particular needs and we will get the room/ terminal ready for you.
+These facilities are often booked up quickly so you may wish to book in advance at the Library counter (or by e-mail/phone).
+Let us know when you make the booking if you have any particular needs and we will get the room ready for you.

 There is a self-service machine at the side of the Library counter.
 You should use this unless you wish to speak to a member of staff regarding borrowing or returning items.